Local entities are subject to an income tax rate of 30 percent for the fiscal year 2020 and 25 percent as of the fiscal year 2021.

 Equity tax is levied on a cantonal and communal level.
 The tax rates currently vary from 0.001 to 0.60 percent.
 On a federal level, no equity tax is levied.

 Income tax is assessed at a rate of 20 percent, and the threshold for subjecting a Taiwan company to corporate income tax is TWD20,000 per annum.

 In principle, the standard corporate tax rate is 20 percent.
 However, the corporate tax rate for financial sector companies including banks, financial leasing companies, asset management companies, insurance companies and pension funds is 25 percent.
 (As per a provisional clause under the relevant legislation, it was applied as 23 percent for the 2022 fiscal year.)
 It is calculated based on the fiscal profits on an annual basis.

 Corporate income tax rate is 18 percent.
 Lower tax rates are applicable to income from insurance and gambling activities.

 Oil and gas producing companies pay tax in the form of royalties as per specific government concession agreements, which are confidential.

-Branches of foreign banks are subject to income tax at a rate of 20%.
+Branches of foreign banks are subject to income tax at a rate of 20 percent.

-Flat federal corporate income tax rate of 21%.
+Flat federal corporate income tax rate of 21 percent.
 State and local taxes also may apply.